-Here in the Pacific Northwest, we know a thing or two about rain.
-From months of daily drizzle to heavy downpours in the mountains, we're acutely aware of the benefits of a quality waterproof and breathable shell—not only for ensuring a more pleasant backcountry experience, but for keeping you safe when temps plummet and Thor's hammer strikes.
-We put over 20 leading designs through grueling, real-world tests to gauge their performance and reliability.
+With a long history in the Pacific Northwest, the Switchback team knows a thing or two about rain.
+From months of daily drizzle to heavy downpours in the mountains, we're acutely aware of the benefits of a quality waterproof and breathable shell—not only for ensuring a more pleasant backcountry experience but for keeping you safe when temps plummet and Thor's hammer strikes.
+We put dozens of leading designs through grueling, real-world tests to gauge their performance and reliability.
 Below we break down the best rain jackets of 2024, from entry-level models for hiking and daily use to performance pieces for backpacking and climbing.
-For more background information, see our rain jacket comparison table and buying advice below the picks.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.
 Of note: This article includes styles for both men and women, but we’ve also written a dedicated round-up on the best women’s rain jackets.

 Our Team's Rain Jacket Picks